writersglen/erlPress/README.txt

 https://github.com/hwatkins/erlguten

-As of Version .01, ErlPress is a work-in-progress with many deficiencies and rough-edges.
+ErlPress is a work-in-progress with many deficiencies and rough-edges.
 You might consider it a PDF generation test bed.
 The MIT license encourages evolution toward world-class functionality and performance including:

 * print project management
 * page design and layout